ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/overview.markdown

   whether to replicate data from *Hub to Sink* and/or from *Sink to Hub*.

 * Replication can be [filtered](../../../../../studio/database/tasks/ongoing-tasks/hub-sink-replication/overview#filtered-replication)
-  by both Hub and Sink, using wildcards and document IDs, to select the documents that would be replicated.
+  by both the Hub and the Sink, and for both *incoming* and *outgoing* documents, using wildcards and document IDs, to select the documents that would be replicated.

 * The connection between Hub and Sink tasks is [secure](../../../../../studio/database/tasks/ongoing-tasks/hub-sink-replication/overview#certificates),